 8. Half.com, Oregon

-In one of the most unique twists on marketing we’ve ever seen, Half.com put itself on the map – literally.
+One of the most unique twists on marketing we’ve ever seen comes from Half.com.
+Half.com put itself on the map – literally.
 In 1999, Halfway, Oregon announced it would be changing its town name to Half.com, Oregon.

 Bringing Creativity to the Forefront